 Liverpool appointed its first female lighthouse keeper in 1797, when Elizabeth Wilding was given the job at Bidston Lighthouse following the death of her husband Richard, the incumbent keeper.
 Trinity House never appointed a woman as principal keeper in 500 years.

 Hoylake at one time boasted two lighthouses - both originally built in 1763.
 Their purpose was to assist vessels taking shelter when weather conditions prevented them from entering the Port of Liverpool.
 The upper lighthouse was built of brick and, according to Robert Stevenson who apparently visited it in 1801, was fitted with a reflector of silvered glass three feet in diameter which was illuminated by one wick.
 This upper lighthouse was rebuilt as an octagonal red brick tower in 1865, was last used on 14 May 1886.
 It still exists and forms part of a private dwelling house.

 The original lower lighthouse was built from wood and designed so that it could be relocated should the river channel change.
 It aligned with the upper lighthouse and had the same kind of lighting.
 The lower lighthouse was rebuilt in brick in 1833 and again in 1865 with a tower 42 feet high showing a fixed white light that was visible for 11 miles.
 This is the lighthouse shown on the postcard.
 The lower lighthouse ceased operation on 14 July 1908 and was demolished in the 1920s to make way for the construction of the Winter Gardens Cinema.
 The site is now occupied by apartments.

-Note: This lighthouse was built in 1763 by the Mersey Docks and Harbour Board and is claimed to be the oldest brick-built lighthouse in Britain.
+This lighthouse was built in 1763 by the City of Liverpool and is claimed to be the oldest brick-built lighthouse in Britain.
 It was taken out of service in 1908; it has been preserved and houses a visitor centre.